myspc-development/art-test/assets/docs/Member_Help.md

 - Location-aware calendar with proximity highlights and legend.
 - Price history and trends for artworks for sale.
 - Refined admin and member notifications.
+- Dashboard widgets can be rearranged and a dark mode option is available.

 ### User Journey
 ```mermaid